University of Osaka: Campuses

-Toyonaka campus
+Toyonaka Campus

-The Toyonaka campus is home to faculties of Humanities, Law, Economics, Science, and Engineering Science.
+The Toyonaka Campus is home to faculties of Humanities, Law, Economics, Science, and Engineering Science.
 It is also the academic base for Graduate Schools of International Public Policy, Language and Culture, a portion of Information Science, and the Center for the Practice of Legal and Political Expertise.
-All undergraduates attend classes on the Toyonaka campus during their first year of enrollment.
-Sports activities are primarily concentrated on the Toyonaka campus, with the exception of tennis, which is located in Suita.
+All undergraduates attend classes on the Toyonaka Campus during their first year of enrollment.
+Sports activities are primarily concentrated on the Toyonaka Campus, with the exception of tennis, which is located in Suita.

-Suita campus
+Suita Campus

-The Suita campus houses faculties of Human Sciences, Medicine, Dentistry, Pharmaceutical Sciences, and Engineering.
+The Suita Campus houses faculties of Human Sciences, Medicine, Dentistry, Pharmaceutical Sciences, and Engineering.
 It contains the Graduate School of Frontier Biosciences and a portion of the Graduate School of Information Science and Technology.
 The campus is also home to the University of Osaka Hospital and the Nationwide Joint Institute of Cybermedia Center and Research Center for Nuclear Physics.

-Minoh campus
+Minoh Campus

-The Minoh campus was incorporated following the merger with the Osaka University of Foreign Studies in October 2007.
-The Minoh campus is home to the School of Foreign Studies, the Research Institute for World Languages, and the Center for Japanese Language and Culture.
+The Minoh Campus was incorporated following the merger with the Osaka University of Foreign Studies in October 2007.
+Its location was moved recently.
+The Minoh Campus is home to the School of Foreign Studies, the Research Institute for World Languages, and the Center for Japanese Language and Culture.

+Nakanoshima Campus

-In addition to these three campuses, the former Nakanoshima campus, the university's earliest campus located in downtown Osaka, served as the hub for the faculty of medicine until the transfer to the Suita campus was completed in 1993.
-In April 2004, the Nakanoshima campus became the university's Nakanoshima Center, serving as a venue for information exchange, adult education classes, and activities involving academic as well as non-academic communities.
+In addition to these three campuses, the former Nakanoshima Campus, the university's earliest campus located in downtown Osaka, served as the hub for the faculty of medicine until the transfer to the Suita Campus was completed in 1993.
+In April 2004, the Nakanoshima Campus became the university's Nakanoshima Center, serving as a venue for information exchange, adult education classes, and activities involving academic as well as non-academic communities.